Go to College in England: The Ultimate Beginner’s Guide

 • The sun never set on the British empire.
 Nowadays, many countries have a cultural connection (and speak English).
 Their students often find England an appealing option for college.

 • It has some of the best universities in the world.
-You can study at ancient universities Oxford and Cambridge, which are hubs of British research.
+You can study at ancient universities, such as Oxford or Cambridge, hubs of British research.

 • There are overseas programs and locations from US colleges, like Northeastern’s London double-degree.

-• An increasing number of joint degrees (like a double or combined major, like archaeology and ancient history) help appeal to students who aren’t 100% ready to commit to a single program.
+• An increasing number of joint degrees (like a double or combined major such as “Archaeology and Ancient History”) help appeal to students who aren’t 100% ready to commit to a single program.

 After graduation, England allows its grads to stay for up to 2 years on a Graduate Route visa.
 They can complete an internship, work, or look for a job (and Ph.D. students can stay up to three years).
-That gives students time to explore options, take temporary work, and position themselves in the British job market.
+That gives students time to explore options, work temporarily, and position themselves in the British job market.

 And for many students, England has economic advantages that may be part of their decision to study there.
 London, for instance, is a global finance center and a hub for museum professionals, artists, and marketers.